Cells in Coxeter groups I: Conjectures

 Let $\D_i = \{ z\in W \mid l(z) - a(z) - 2\delta(z) = i \}$, where $l(z)$ is the length of $z$ in $(W,S)$, $\delta(z)$ is the degree of the polynomial $P_{e,z}$, so $P_{e,z} = \pi(z)q^{\delta(z)} + \mathrm{lower\ degree\ terms}$, and the function $a(z)$ is defined as above.
 The set $\D = \D_0$ is the set of {\em distinguished involutions} of $W$, which was introduced in \cite[\S1.3]{L2}.

-Our goal is to detect an inductive structure inside $\D$ and to describe an explicit relationship between the elements of $\D$ and equivalence relations on $W$ that determines its partition into cells.
+Our goal is to detect an inductive structure inside $\D$ and to describe an explicit relationship between the elements of $\D$ and the equivalence relations on $W$ that determine the partition into cells.
 To this end let us formulate two conjectures.